jia1/jia1.github.io/content/posts/sticky.md

 draft: false
 tags: ["css"]
 ---
 I found myself entangled in CSS.
 I needed `app-header` to stick to the top at all times.
 I also needed `template-header` to be right beneath `app-header` at all times.
-Lastly, `embedded-content` should begin immediately after `template-header` and should not be sticky.
+Lastly, `embedded-content` should begin immediately after `template-header` and shouldn't be sticky.
 Here's how the page organisation might look like:

 ```html
 <div class="app">